Funerals

 The readings may be read by family and friends of the deceased.
 Please let us know if you would prefer one of the parishioners to do the readings.

-If the family wish, a Eulogy may be read by a member of the family or a close friend.
-The place for the Eulogy is at the end of Mass, after Holy Communion and before the Final Commendation.
+If the family wish, a Eulogy may be read by a member of the family or close friend.
+The place for the Eulogy is at the end of the Mass, after Holy Communion and before the Final Commendation.

 Music

 We ask that you choose only religious music for the funeral liturgy.
-Please note that we do not have a PLL Licence and therefore cannot play any recorded music.
+Please note that we do not have a PLL Licence, and therefore cannot play any recorded music.

 Offertory Procession